dimajix/flowman/docs/cookbook/data-quality.md

 First you might want to add some [validate](../spec/target/validate.md) and [verify](../spec/target/verify.md) targets to your job.
 The `validate` the target will be executed before the `CREATE` phase and is well suited for performing some tests on the source data.
-If these tests fail, you may either emit a simple warning or stop the build altogether in failed state (which is the default behaviour).
+If these tests fail, you may either emit a simple warning or stop the build altogether in failed state (which is the default behavior).

 The `verify` target will be executed in the `VERIFY` phase after the `BUILD` phase and is well suited for conducting data quality tests after the build itself has finished.
 Again a failing `verify` target may either only generate a